Update Location

 Enter a ZIP code to get product recommendations and information tailored to your area.

 Are you dreaming of a summertime filled with sunny days, refreshing breezes, and a flower garden bursting into bloom?
-While we can't guarantee perfect weather, this guide will help you choose some of the best flowering plants for your summer garden.
-Beloved by gardeners for their eye-catching blossoms—as well as their extended bloom times—these tried-and-true summer flower plants will add color and texture to your landscape throughout the summer and even into early fall.
+While we can't guarantee perfect weather, this guide will help you choose some of the best flowers for your summer garden.
+Beloved by gardeners for their eye-catching blossoms—as well as their extended bloom times—these tried-and-true summer flowers will add color and texture to your landscape throughout the summer and even into early fall.

 Gardeners have lots of options when choosing and planting summer flowers, whether in flower beds or containers.
 Most summer flower plants fall into two main types: